xamarin/GoogleApisForiOSComponents/Firebase.Invites/component/GettingStarted.md

 When a user selects an incoming app invite on their iOS device, if the user has not yet installed your app, they can choose to install your app from its iTunes App Store page.
 When the user opens your app for the first time, it's important for your app to provide a personalized onboarding experience to increase the likelihood they will become an engaged, long-term user of your app.
 To help you do this, the Invites SDK provides the deeplink and invitation ID associated with the app invite received by the user.

-> **_Note:_** _If the Invites SDK indicates a weak match for a deeplink, it means that the match between the deeplink and the receiving device may not be perfect.
+>  ![note_icon] **_Note:_** _If the Invites SDK indicates a weak match for a deeplink, it means that the match between the deeplink and the receiving device may not be perfect.
 In this case your app should reveal no personal information from the deeplink._

 ```csharp
 // Support for iOS 9 or later